Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What is the 5-year property price forecast for Seoul as of 2026?

-The range of 5-year forecasts spans from a conservative 5% to 15% (if policy stays tight and macro conditions weaken) up to an optimistic 45% to 60% (if rates ease significantly and supply remains constrained).
+The range of 5-year scenarios for Seoul goes from a conservative case of around 5% to 15% cumulative (if credit stays tight and macro headwinds persist) all the way to an optimistic case of 45% to 60% cumulative if rates ease meaningfully and supply stays constrained.

 Which areas in Seoul will have the best price growth over the next 5 years?